Carl Gustaf Emil Mannerheim: Journey to Asia

 After returning from the Russo-Japanese war Mannerheim spent a little time in Finland and Sweden.
 As a representative of his family he took part in the 1905 Diet of the Estates in Helsinki from February to June 1905.
 This was the last Diet of the Estates in Finland.

 Mannerheim, who had a long career in the Imperial Russian army, also rose to become a courtier of Emperor of all the Russias Nicholas II.
 When Mannerheim returned to Saint Petersburg, he was asked to undertake a journey through Turkestan to Beijing as a secret intelligence officer.
-The cover story of this journey was a scientific exploration together with professor Paul Pelliot.
-This became a journey that produced valuable geographical and ethnological research results.

 The Russian General Staff wanted accurate, on-the-ground intelligence about the reforms and activities by the Qing dynasty, as well as the military feasibility of invading Western China: a possible move in their struggle with Britain for control of inner Asia.
-Disguised as an ethnographic collector, he joined the French archeologist Paul Pelliot's expedition at Samarkand in Russian Turkestan (now Uzbekistan).
+The cover story for this intelligence-gathering operation was a scientific exploration together with the French archeologist Paul Pelliot.
+Disguised as an ethnographic collector, he joined Pelliot's expedition at Samarkand in Russian Turkestan (now Uzbekistan).
 They started from the terminus of the Trans-Caspian Railway in Andijan in July 1906, but Mannerheim quarreled with Pelliot, so he made the greater part of the expedition on his own.

 Gustaf Mannerheim's route across Asia from Saint Petersburg to Peking, 1906–1908.